microsoft/vscode-cmake-tools/docs/debug-launch.md

 > **Note:**
 > Only the debugger from Microsoft's `vscode-ms-vscode.cpptools` extension supports quick-debugging.
 See [Debug using a launch.json file](#debug-using-a-launchjson-file), below, for information about `launch.json` and using other debuggers.

-Start a debugging session on the active target by running the  *CMake: Debug* command from the VS Code command pallette, by selecting the Debug button in the status bar, or by pressing the keyboard shortcut (the default is **Ctrl+F5**).
+Start a debugging session on the active target by running the  *CMake: Debug* command from the VS Code command pallette, by selecting the Debug button in the status bar or CMake Tools side bar, or by pressing the keyboard shortcut (the default is **Ctrl+F5**).

 ![Image of launching the debugger for the selected target](images/debug_target.png)